Wellington Rugby Football Union: National representative rugby

 The senior Wellington representative team, the Wellington Lions play in the National Provincial Championship, which replaced the original National Provincial Championship in 2006 as the Air New Zealand Cup.
 The Lions have won the provincial competition six times since its inception in 1976.
 The titles came in 1978, 1981, 1986, 2000, 2022, and 2024.
 They also won the second tier competition, the Championship, in 2017.
 Their colours are gold and black as shown on the Lions jersey.
-The Lions play their home games at the Sky Stadium (formerly named Westpac Stadium), previously playing at Athletic Park until 1999.
+The Lions play their home games at the Hnry Stadium (formerly named Sky Stadium), previously playing at Athletic Park until 1999.
 Even with an All-Star backline in the late 1990s including Christian Cullen, Tana Umaga, Jonah Lomu and Alama Ieremia what was a superb team on paper never lived up to expectations and Wellington became known for its inconsistency.
 The Lions side have made it all the way to the grand final in seven times out of the last ten years (2004–2014), losing to Auckland in 2003, to Canterbury in 2004, to Waikato in 2006, Auckland in 2007, Canterbury in 2008, 2009 and most recently 2013.
 In 2014 Wellington lost a record nine straight losses and were relegated to the Mitre10 Cup Championship 2015.
 They won the Mitre10 Championship in 2017 over Bay of Plenty 59-45 to regain promotion to the Premiership in 2018.
 They have seen a resurgence over the past few seasons, winning the title in 2022 and 2024, as well as holding the Ranfurly Shield across 2022 and 2023.